Walt Conley: Conley's Nostalgia: the 1980s

 In 1983, Conley returned to Denver to open his own club.
 He named it Conley's Nostalgia and it became a magnet for folk musicians in Denver.
 Conley booked national talent such as Bob Gibson, Dave Van Ronk, and John Fahey, along with local talent.
 Conley regularly booked the Denver group Juice O'The Barley at the club.
 Juice O'The Barley played Celtic music, and Conley found himself increasingly drawn to the genre and developed a passion for performing Irish folk music himself.

 Conley & Company: the 1990s

 With its engaging rhythm and politically nuanced messages, Irish music reminded Conley of the folk singers he idolized such as Pete Seeger, Lead Belly, Woody Guthrie, Merle Travis, and Doc Watson.
 By 1995, when Conley celebrated 35 years as a professional musician by holding a fundraiser for the Rocky Mountain Music Association, he was performing mostly Irish music.
 Conley then formed the Irish pub band Conley & Company, which consisted of an assortment of local musicians that would accompany Conley during performances.
 Conley continued to do solo performances as well and remained an entertainer until his death from a massive stroke at the age of 74.
-The band Conley & Company continued on as Juice o'the Barley after he passed away.
-Conley's resting place is the Fort Logan National Cemetery in Denver, Colorado.
+The band Conley & Company continued on as Juice o'the Barley after he died.